ARSFI/HFSimulator/readme.md

 This project introduces a practical high-performance stand-alone and OS independent Ionospheric Channel Simulator.
 Full open source documentation is available here.

+A feature article with more detail will appear in QEX end of 2021.

 What is An Ionospheric Simulator?

 Every ham learns that much of our communication relies heavily on radio wave propagation through the Ionosphere